 In real systems, the choice is rarely exclusive: CPU keeps orchestration, business logic, and fallback paths, while GPU accelerates inference or bulk numeric stages.
 The real cost is shaped by VRAM, memory bandwidth, and data movement, not only by raw FLOPS.

-That is why this chapter is as much about measurement as it is about hardware: CPU vectorization, interconnects such as NVLink, and profiling tools such as flamegraphs and pprof all matter when deciding where the real bottleneck lives.
+So the choice is settled by measurement, not on paper: CPU vectorization, interconnects such as NVLink, and profiling tools such as flamegraphs and pprof all matter when deciding where the real bottleneck lives.

 How CPU is organized